cyber-republic/elastos-smartweb-alpha/guessnumber-demo-app/README.md

 - npm run build:epk

 ## How to run the app
-- Import IM.epk into Trinity
+- Import guessnumber.epk into Trinity
 - Click on the app to open it